Actress, Singer, Vocal & Acting Coach

 She has performed as a soloist as well as an accompanist to choirs and vocalists, and continues to perform for church and community audiences across the country.

-Currently, she collaborates with Ms. Cohenour as both accompanist and arranger for advanced vocal students, and contributed to the song selections, arrangements, and development for two one woman programs I Will Wait For You and The Ladies of Lyric and Song.
-The latter will be presented at Pacific Lutheran University starring Ms. Erin Guinup on Saturday evening of November 16th at 7:30pm.
-She is very happy to be a part of the project, but her favorite performance is that of mother to four active children, and living a quiet happy life with her hero (an enormously supportive husband) of sixteen years!
+Currently, she collaborates with Ms. Cohenour as both accompanist and arranger for advanced vocal students, and contributed to the song selections, arrangements, and development for two one woman programs; I Will Wait For You and The Ladies of Lyric and Song.
+The latter stars Ms. Erin Guinup, and has been presented at various college campuses throughout Western Washington.
+She is very happy to be a part of the project, but her favorite performance is that of mother to four active children, and living a quiet happy life with her hero (an enormously supportive husband) of seventeen years!